 Application for Graduation and Diploma

-All Undergraduate students with at least 90 credits and Graduate students with at least 24 credits, are required to file a Application for Graduation and Diploma (AGD) Form to receive a Degree Verification or Degree Works notification.
+All Undergraduate students with at least 90 credits and Graduate students with at least 18 credits, are required to file a Application for Graduation and Diploma (AGD) Form to receive a Degree Verification or Degree Works notification.
 Students completing graduate programs in excess of 30 credits should only apply as they near completion of their program.

 With this paperless form you will be able to verify how your name will be presented on the diploma, graduation date, program information, and diploma mailing address among other items.
 It is required that you file the form by the following deadlines to ensure that the updates are processed in a timely manner that coincides with your graduation term.

 Submitting your Application for Graduation and Diploma does not guarantee that you are eligible to cross the stage at Commencement.
 You must have 12 or fewer credits left by the end of Spring 2023 and complete those credits by the end of Summer 2023 in order to cross the stage at Commencement on May, 2023.
 If you have credits left to complete in Fall 2023, you are not eligible to cross the stage at Commencement 2023.

 Graduation Class Filing Dates (AGD Form)